Skip to main content

 This Trust allows you to utilize the Annual Gift Tax Exclusion (indexed annually for inflation).
 This allows you to transfer substantial wealth to your beneficiaries every year without using up your lifetime estate tax exemption.
 (Consult your tax advisor for your specific situation.
 Not tax advice.)

-You only need an Employer Identification Number (EIN) if you choose the Non-Grantor tax status.
+An Employer Identification Number (EIN) is generally needed when the trust is taxed as a Non-Grantor trust.
 The Trust must first be fully executed (signed and notarized).
 After signing, you apply for the EIN directly on the IRS website (www.irs.gov).

 The Trust is an empty legal shell until it is "funded."
 If left unfunded, the assets will not receive creditor or tax protection and may still go through Probate Court.
 Your next critical step is to transfer legal title of assets (like real estate, brokerage accounts, etc.) from your name into the name of the Trust.
 The Complete Bundle includes the Trust Funding Guide and an Assignment of Property Form to walk you through this process correctly.

-๐Ÿ“‹ Read the complete Trust Funding Guide โ†’
+📋 Read the complete Trust Funding Guide →

 While possible, estate planning best practices typically recommend separate trusts for each spouse (e.g., "The John Doe Trust" and "The Jane Doe Trust") for maximum asset protection.
 This form is designed for a single Grantor, but you can easily use the template twice to create separate trusts for both spouses.